 Baaghi 3 Movie Review: Tiger Shroff's Loud Roar Gets Drowned In This Passable Film

 A few goons manhandle Vikram (Riteish Deshmukh) after the latter accidentally spills some food on one of their tees.
-Sia (Shraddha Kapoor) jokes with her friend about how the tiff isn't going transform into a filmy moment with a hero stepping in to rescue the situation and tells her, 'Reality se yeh filmein koso door hote hain.'
+Sia (Shraddha Kapoor) jokes with her friend about how the tiff isn't going to transform into a filmy moment with a hero stepping in to rescue the situation and tells her, 'Reality se yeh filmein koso door hote hain.'

-This scene in Baaghi 3 looks like a preparation of sorts for the unreasonable plot that forms the base of this action-entertainer.
+This scene in Baaghi 3 looks like preparation of sorts for the unreasonable plot that forms the base of this action-entertainer.

 What's Yay: Tiger Shroff, lavishly mounted action sequences